resonatehq/example-async-rpc-py/fan_out/README.md

 # Resonate is also an async RPC framework

-This project has a minimal service oriented architecture for the purposes of demonstrating how Resonate acts as an async RPC framework.
+This example has a minimal service oriented architecture for the purposes of demonstrating how Resonate acts as an async RPC framework.

+When a cURL request is sent to the foo service, the `foo()` function sends two asynchronous RPCs (known by Resonate as RFIs)

+- 1 to the `bar()` function and sends a on the bar service.
+- 1 to the `baz()` function on the baz service.

+The `foo()` function will then yield the result of the promises from both invocations before returning.

 ## Running the project